Infant Baptism

 NOTE: If you request a priest or deacon whose assignment is not in the Diocese of Phoenix, a “Letter of Suitability” is required from the bishop of that celebrant’s diocese, stating that the prospective celebrant is in good standing.
 It is the responsibility of the parents to obtain and present this letter to the Baptismal Coordinator at least two weeks before the Baptism.

-Are their required classes parents need to take?
+Are there required classes parents need to take?

 These four disciplines in the Christian way of life are what “make up” the ordinary life of the parish in its various activities.
-The process for parents is meant to be suited to a spiritual journey that is appropriate for each family.
-This will vary according to the many forms of God’s grace as well as the circumstances that make up the lives of the parents, including their own cooperation and that of the community.
 Everyone’s journey is unique; what is necessary is for one’s conversion and faith to become strong through immersion in the life of the parish.

 What if one parent is not a baptized Catholic?